textpattern/textpattern.github.io/.github/ISSUE_TEMPLATE/register-author-prefix.md

 ---
 name: Register author prefix
 about: Make a claim for a uniqe author prefix.
-title: 'prefix request: '
+title: 'Request for prefix: add prefix here'
-labels: ''
+laels: ''
-assignees: 'Bloke'
+assignees: ''

 ---

 ## What prefix do you want to register?

-add prefix here
+add prefix here or in issue title

 ## Provide link to your Textpattern forum account profile.